llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 Subunits are a new concept introduced with the MDL.
 The normal approach is to modify each tablegen instruction description to explicitly specify subunit assignments, which become an additional instruction attribute.
 The other approach is to use subunit template bases to use regular expressions to tie instructions to subunits (just like InstRW records).

-As part of the build process, we use a program (“tdscan”) which scrapes the instruction information - including the subunit information from a target’s tablegen files and generates information about the target’s instructions.
+As part of the build process, we use a program (“llvm-tdscan”) which scrapes the instruction information from a target’s tablegen files and generates information about the target’s instructions.
 Tdscan allows us to stay in sync with changes to instruction definitions.

 ### **Using the generated microarchitecture information in LLVM**